VOYAGE OF A LIFETIME

 Around the World In Ever Increasing Circles

 This book focuses on the years when our boys became men tackling oceans that test all sailors, taking us to Africa for a safari in the last wild kingdom, Galapagos to wander through the intricacies of nature, Rapa Nui to witness the results of over-population.
-Gliding everywhere in-between, contemplating the mysteries of eternity, of life, of the marvellous structure of reality accompanied by sea fairies whispering ageless secrets.
+Gliding everywhere in-between, contemplating the mysteries of eternity, of life, of the marvellous structure of reality accompanied by sea fairies whispering their ageless secrets.

 Little Ones ~

-Zoom ahead thirty years, and now there’s a bundle of little ones like baby birds needing nourishment who can become even better global citizens by knowing their fathers’ history.
-So Poppi and Nanni blended their sons’ journals with stories written along the way, adding historical notes, and keeping the humour and scary bits, creating an exciting coming of age saga packed with beauty and wonder.
-Inspirational nourishment for young minds, shaping souls with courage and resolve to love life and earth—without which there can be no life.
+Zoom ahead thirty years, and there’s a bundle of little ones like baby birds needing nourishment who can become even better global citizens by knowing their fathers’ history.
+So, Poppi and Nanni blended their sons’ journals with stories written along the way, adding historical notes, and keeping the humour and scary bits, creating an exciting coming of age saga packed with beauty and wonder.
+Inspirational nourishment for all young minds, shaping souls with courage and resolve to love life and earth—without which there can be no life.

 As Captain Haddock so eloquently put it, “Failure.
 You can never let it defeat you.”

-That three-year voyage visited the world’s greatest attractions, explored places known only to wild creatures, and experienced massive contact with everyday people.
+The three-year voyage visited the world’s greatest attractions, explored places known only to wild creatures, and experienced massive contact with everyday people.
 We slept one in four nights upon the briny aboard a thirty-eight-foot ketch, the four sextant-swinging navigators finding the way.
 No satellite navigation back then.
 But we had one of the first portable computers on board and wrote a navigation program that even had a built in almanac!

 Future Outlook ~